section-engineering-education/engineering-education/error-correcting_codes_part2.md

 I encourage the reader to verify for themselves that this new encoding procedure is mathematically the same as what was presented previously.

+### The Parity-Check Matrix

 We also need a way to detect errors with this new definition.
-This will be done with the second matrix called the parity-check matrix.
+A second matrix called the parity-check matrix will be created for this purpose.
 With the parity-check matrix, we will calculate what is called the syndrome by multiplying our received message on the left of the transpose of the parity-check matrix.

 The syndrome, much like the definition of the word might suggest will be related to the specific error that occurred.
 This implies the syndrome of a received message will directly correspond to the error and have no relation to the message.
 In general, the syndrome will be a zero vector when no error occurs and a non-zero vector when one does.
-We can split any received message $y$ into two components; the error $e$ and the original message $w$.
-We can use the distributive property of matrix multiplication to find the syndrome of each of these components separately.
-The syndrome of $w$ will be zero so the syndrome of $y$ is only dependent on the error and is equal to the syndrome of $e$.
 For the Hamming code, the syndrome will tell us exactly which parity bits were incorrect.
-Meaning the process of checking each parity bit as we did above will now be replaced with matrix multiplication.
-The parity-check matrix for the Hamming code will be as follows:
+The parity-check matrix for the Hamming code will be as follows.

 $$
 \begin{pmatrix}